CarexNigra/event-collector/README.md

 * <env_var_string> can be either "dev", or "stage", or "prod"
 * this value will be passed to `environmnet_type` variable of `get_config_path` function and used to construct path to config file

-# How to run the full service locally (when everything is already set up)
+# How to run the full service on docker (when everything is already set up)
 0. Run docker
+* (install docker desktop, if not yet installed)
 * In terminal go to the folder with `docker-compose.yml` file (in our case ../local)
-* Run following command to create a container: `docker-compose up -d`
+* Run following command to create a container: `docker-compose up --build` (this builds and deploys api, consumer and kafka on docker)

-1. View consumed kafka messages using following setup;
+1. View consumed kafka messages using following setup
 * Open another terminal session
 * Run `docker ps`
-* In the output get `broker` docker container_id (first sting)
+* In the output get docker `<container_id>` (first sting) with the service you are interested to check (e.g. local-consumer-app to test end-to-end)
-* go to the docker container: `docker exec -it <container_id> bash`
-* [if not known] find kafka-topic file on broker: `ls -ls /bin/ | grep kafka-console-consumer` # In our case its name is `kafka-console-consumer`
-* using kafka-topic file name, run: `kafka-console-consumer --bootstrap-server localhost:9092 --topic event-messages --from-beginning`
-* There will be a message printed here, after we run 2.
+* stream logs for this service `docker logs -f <container_id>`

-2. Launch api server and send test request with an event to it
+2. Send test request with an event to it
 * Open another terminal session
-* Go to the folder where Makefile is located (root): `make run.api`
-* Open yet another terminal session, send test event to api
+* Send test event to api
 ```shell
 curl -v -X POST -H "Content-Type: application/json" 'http://localhost:5000/store' -d '{"event_name": "TestEvent", "context": {"sent_at": 1701530942, "received_at": 1701530942, "processed_at": 1701530942, "message_id": "36eca638-4c0f-4d11-bc9b-cc2290851032", "user_agent": "some_user_agent"}, "data": {"user_id": "example_user_id", "account_id": "example_account_id", "user_role": "OWNER"}}'
 ```

 3. Check that event ends up in the consumer logs
-* In the terminal with kafka-console-consumer (see in 2. above) there will be a message we just sent printed out
+* In terminal with consumer container (and in Docker Dashboard UI) you will see consumed messages
-* In the terminal with the app running, there will be following message printed out `127.0.0.1:51296 - "POST /store HTTP/1.1" 204 No Content`

 # NOTES